nomadflamingo/MiniPL-Interpreter/README.md

 # Language specification
-The defaukt language specification can be found in [`doc/MiniPL.pdf`](https://github.com/nomadflamingo/MiniPL-Interpreter/blob/master/doc/MiniPL.pdf).
+The default language specification can be found in [`doc/MiniPL.pdf`](https://github.com/nomadflamingo/MiniPL-Interpreter/blob/master/doc/MiniPL.pdf).
 Below are my modifications to it for the purposes of this project.
 ## Token patterns

 >[!NOTE]